Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Introduction

+\paragraph*{Mobile networks} While methods devised for static networks can be applied for position estimation in mobile networks, it is beneficial to look at different time instants to retrieve additional information.
+An example is the bearing-only approach proposed in \cite{article:Wang23} where velocity is estimated alongside position.
+Other settings assume that relative velocity measurements between nodes are available \cite{article:Kumar16,article:RangeVelRelative} and extend existing range-only approaches.
+Instead, we assume that each node has access to its own velocity measurements (in addition to range and bearing measurements).
+Thus, we extend the hybrid ML formulation to account for individual velocity measurements, adding a time-window to account for different time instants.
+We show that this formulation is still amenable to the relaxation proposed in \cite{article:Soares20}, thus overcoming the limitations in alternative relaxations to the hybrid ML problem.
+However, we emphasize that we assume no dynamical model for the movement, unlike the standard EKF approach.

+\paragraph*{Distributed setting} Given their centralized nature, most of the previous approaches are not suitable for networks with a large number of nodes, which are often found in current applications.
+Consequently, there has been a growing interest in distributed methods \cite{article:distributed_SOCP,article:Shi10,article:distributed_DILAND,article:Simonetto,article:Wang23, article:DistribCoop_Salari,article:KalmanRangeBear}.
+In particular, distributed versions of the SOCP relaxation \cite{article:distributed_SOCP} and of the edge-based SDP relaxation \cite{article:Shi10} have been proposed for the range-only setting, {but they still imply strong assumptions on network configuration}.
+We show that our dynamic formulation for the hybrid case upon convex relaxation can be solved in a distributed manner.
+Thus, we reach a convex method (not dependent on initialization) which benefits from hybrid pairwise measurements (improving positioning accuracy) and takes into account dynamic information (without specifying an underlying dynamical model), while being scalable to large networks of agents (due to its distributed implementation).

-Convex methods do not need a precise initialization, but they do require knowledge of noise parameters beforehand.
-This aspect is often overlooked and it is assumed that these values are known or previously obtained by a different method \cite{article:SDP_benchmark,article:SDP_biswas_ye_with_angle,article:convex_optimization_uav}, which limits straightforward applicability to new scenarios.
-In contrast, our approach includes parameter estimation, making it parameter-free and more versatile.
+\paragraph*{Noise parameters.} We note that, while the convex relaxation of the MLE does not need a precise initialization, it does require knowledge of noise parameters beforehand.
+This aspect is often overlooked and it is assumed that these values are known or previously obtained by a different method \cite{article:SDP_benchmark,article:Biswas5,article:convex_optimization_uav}, which limits straightforward applicability to new scenarios.
+In contrast, our approach {includes the estimation of noise distribution parameters}, making it parameter-free and more versatile.